top of page

 Work/werk/n: an opportunity for discovering and shaping; the place where the self meets the world.

 I am writing a whitepaper on Renaissance Leadership.
-Whether you are a philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a shaman, or a trailblazer, I want to hear about you!
+Whether you are a philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a seeker, or a trailblazer, I want to hear about you!
 Let's connect!
-Drop a line here, or book time for a call here.
+Drop a line or schedule a call.

 High Flying Above the Walls, with Bertrand Piccard.